SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: Case Studies

-The trajectories generated by both nominal and SURE approaches are used as references to control the system in simulation, and their performance is compared to evaluate robustness.
+The trajectories from both nominal and SURE approaches are used as references to control the system in simulation.
 As the simulation platform, we developed a custom environment to reproduce the physical behavior of the cart-pole system and its interaction with the wall.
 For tracking the reference trajectory, a proportional-derivative (PD) controller with feedforward compensation is employed:

 where $\mathbf{k}_p\in\mathbb{R}^2$ and $\mathbf{k}_d\in\mathbb{R}^2$ are the proportional and derivative gain vectors of the PD controller, respectively.
 Their values are calculated using a Linear Quadratic Regulator (LQR) design. $\mathbf{q}_{des}(t)$, $\dot{\mathbf{q}}_{des}(t)$, and $\tau_{des}(t)$ denote the desired position, velocity, and control input obtained from the optimized trajectories.
 For experiments with identical initial conditions, the cart–pole system employs identical PD controller gains.